Share:

 How do I set up a Special Disability Trust?

 Special Disability Trusts are created with a trust deed.
-They can also be created in a person’s Will so that a person’s share of the estate is placed into the trust when the will maker dies. (link to article about wills).
+They can also be created in a person’s Will so that a person’s share of the estate is placed into the trust when the Will maker dies.

 The trust must meet special legal requirements, or it will not qualify as a Special Disability Trust.
 This means that it is especially important to make sure you have proper legal and financial advice before setting up a Special Disability Trust.